Thawing Frozen Meals Safely: Essential Methods to Avoid Foodborne Illness

 Refrigerator thawing is my favorite.
 It’s the safest option.
 Keeping food at or below 41°F stops bacteria in their tracks.
 Simply pop the frozen meal on a plate, and let it chill in the fridge.
 Depending on the type of food, it can take time.
 A cooked meal may take 24-48 hours, while meats need about 24 hours per pound.
 Once it’s thawed, cook or eat it within 2-3 days.
 Easy-peasy, right?
 Just plan ahead, and you’re golden!

-Related articles you may like: Delicious Freezer-to-Crockpot Recipes for Easy Weeknight Dinners
+Related articles you may like: 10 Delicious Healthy Sweet Tooth Satisfiers for Guilt-Free Indulgence

 Cold Water Thawing